-The estimated amount is subject to change.
+\ Estimated amount subject to change.

-Endangered, Critical, or Critical and Declining Status
+Endangered, critical, or critical and declining status

 Under federal pension law, a plan generally is in "endangered" status, or in the Yellow Zone, if its funded percentage is less than 80 percent.
 A plan is in "critical" status, or in the Red Zone, if the funded percentage is less than 65 percent (other factors may also apply).
 A plan is in "critical and declining" status if it is in critical status and is projected to become insolvent (run out of money to pay benefits) within 15 years (or within 20 years if a special rule applies).
 If a pension plan enters endangered status, the trustees of the plan are required to adopt a funding improvement plan.
-Similarly, if a pension plan enters critical status or critical and declining status, the trustees of the plan are required to adopt a rehabilitation plans.
+Similarly, if a pension plan enters critical status or critical and declining status, the trustees of the plan.
 Funding improvement and rehabilitation plans establish steps and benchmarks for pension plans to improve their funding status over a specified period of time.
 The plan sponsor of a plan in critical and declining status may apply for approval to amend the plan to reduce current and future payment obligations to participants and beneficiaries.
 A plan that is not in either the Yellow Zone or the Red Zone is in the Green Zone.

-The Plan was not in endangered, critical, or critical and declining status in the 2019 or 2020 Plan Year.
+The Plan was not in endangered, critical, or critical and declining status in the 2023 or 2024 Plan Year.
 In other words, the Plan is in the Green Zone.

-Participant Information
+Participant information

-The total number of participants and beneficiaries covered by the Plan on the valuation date was 28,896.
-Of this number, 12,295 were current employees, 11,885 were retired and receiving benefits, and 4,716 were retired or no longer working for the employer and have a right to future benefits.
+The total number of participants and beneficiaries covered by the Plan on the valuation date was 23,395.
+Of this number, 10,911 were current employees, 2,639 were retired and receiving benefits, and 9,845 were retired or no longer working for the employer and have a right to future benefits.

-Funding & Investment Policies
+Funding & investment policies